-We make grants to promising projects and individuals through our fund, the EAF Fund.
+We make grants to promising projects and individuals through our fund, the Effective Altruism Foundation Fund (EAF Fund).
 You may donate to this fund or apply for funding yourself.

-The fund’s mission is supporting research and policy efforts to prevent technological risks facing our civilization.
+The fund’s mission is to support research and policy efforts to prevent technological risks facing our civilization.
 The potentially transformative nature of artificial intelligence poses a particular challenge that we want to address.
 We want to prevent a situation similar to the advent of nuclear weapons, in which careful reflection on the serious implications of this technology took a back seat during the wartime arms race.
 As our technological power grows, future inventions may cause harm on an even larger scale—unless we act early and deliberately.

 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.

-If you want to learn more about the mission of the fund:
+If you would like to learn more about the fund’s mission:

 - Launching the EAF Fund